syntaxsurge/pack-trace/docs/youtube-demo-script.md

 ## Manufacturer Handover (2:30–3:00)
 - Shot: `/scan` → Handover → choose Distributor (toast confirms)
 - Lower‑third: “Outbox QoS‑1 → MQTT 1883 → supOS”
-- VO: “We hand over to the distributor; the event is persisted and streamed to supOS.”
+- VO: “Still logged in as Manufacturer, we hand over to the Distributor; the event is persisted and streamed to supOS.”
+- VO: “Now log out as Manufacturer and log in as Distributor.”

 ## Distributor Receive (3:00–3:25)
-- Shot: Distributor → `/scan` → Receive
+- Shot: Log in as Distributor → `/scan` → Receive
-- VO: “Only the intended recipient can receive while a pending handover exists.”
+- VO: “We’re logged in as Distributor; only the intended recipient can receive while a pending handover exists.”
+- VO: “After receiving, log out as Distributor and log in as Distributor again for the next handover, or proceed directly if already on the page.”

 ## Distributor Handover → Pharmacy (3:25–3:50)
-- Shot: Distributor → `/scan` → Handover → Pharmacy
+- Shot: Still as Distributor → `/scan` → Handover → choose Pharmacy
-- VO: “Custody moves downstream.”
+- VO: “As Distributor we hand over to the Pharmacy.
+Now log out as Distributor and log in as Pharmacy.”

 ## Pharmacy Receive (3:50–4:15)
-- Shot: Pharmacy → `/scan` → Receive
+- Shot: Log in as Pharmacy → `/scan` → Receive
-- VO: “Pharmacy confirms receipt; dispense unlocks.”
+- VO: “We’re logged in as Pharmacy; we confirm receipt and dispense unlocks.”

 ## Pharmacy Dispense (4:15–4:40)
-- Shot: Pharmacy → `/scan` → Dispense
+- Shot: Still as Pharmacy → `/scan` → Dispense
 - VO: “Only the current owner with pharmacy role can dispense.”

 ## Hedera Proof: HashScan (4:40–5:10)